openepcis/openepcis-document-converter/README.md

 During the JSON/JSON-LD ↔ XML conversion we use the SPI for handling context and namespace resolution, as demonstrated by the `ContextHandler` interface.
 This interface outlines methods for building
-JSON-LD contexts (XML -> JSON/JSON-LD conversion using `buildJsonContext` method), populating XML namespaces (JSON/JSON-LD -> XML using `populateXmlNamespaces` method) conversion, and determining the applicability of a handler (Default/Custom) for given namespaces or contexts.
+JSON-LD contexts (XML -> JSON/JSON-LD conversion using `buildJsonContext` method), populating XML namespaces (JSON/JSON-LD -> XML using `populateXmlNamespaces` method) conversion, and determining the applicability of a handler (Default/Custom) for given namespaces or contexts using `isContextHandler` method.

 We have separate implementations for different standards or custom behaviors.
-For instance, the `DefaultContextHandler` provides generic handling, whereas `GS1EgyptContextHandler` is tailored for specific needs related to GS1 Egypt standards.
-Through SPI, our application dynamically discovers and uses these implementations.
+For instance, the `DefaultContextHandler` provides generic handling, and we can define our own custom handler by implementing the `ContextHandler` interface.
+Through SPI, application dynamically discovers and uses these implementations, if no match is found then defaults to `DefaultContextHandler`.
+The project includes the `document-converter-extensions` artifact as a dependency.
+This module contains various implementations and configurations for handling `ContextHandler`.

 ```java
 public interface ContextHandler {